Facebook Community Standards, Violence And Criminal Behavior, Dangerous Individuals and Organizations

 Global Freedom of Expression is an academic initiative and therefore, we encourage you to share and republish excerpts of our content so long as they are not used for commercial purposes and you respect the following policy:

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-*The Oversight Board is a separate entity from Meta that provides its independent judgment on individual cases and policy questions.
-An independent trust funds both the Board and its administration .
+*The Oversight Board is a separate entity from Meta and will provide its independent judgment on both individual cases and questions of policy.
+Both the Board and its administration are funded by an independent trust.
 The Board has the authority to decide whether Facebook and Instagram should allow or remove content.
 These decisions are binding, unless implementing them could violate the law.
-The Board can also choose to issue company content policy recommendations.
+The Board can also choose to issue recommendations on the company’s content policies.

 Compliance with Community Standards

 The Board began by analyzing if Facebook’s decision to remove the user’s content and restrict their account complied with the company’s Dangerous Individuals and Organizations Community Standard.
 It explained that the policy seeks to prevent real-world harm by not allowing “any organizations or individuals that proclaim a violent mission or are engaged in violence to have a presence on Facebook.”
 More, it noted that the Standard states that Facebook removes “content that expresses support or praise for groups, leaders, or individuals involved in these activities” [p.
 6].